Âşık Veysel: Music

 As one of the most well-respected musicians in Turkey, Veysel was frequently asked for his opinions of folk music and other artists.
 A non-confrontational man by nature, he was hesitant to name anyone whose work he actively disliked, stating, "I cannot say Ibrahim is good whilst Mehmet is bad."
 He did, however, hold some in particularly high esteem, especially Hidir Dede, a Sivrialan-born saz player with whom Veysel was a contemporary, and to whom Veysel attributed much of his own skill.
 By contrast, he was more critical of Western music, especially adaptations of his own work into the Western tradition.
 He expressed a quiet, albeit clear, disapproval of cover versions of his songs scored to European orchestras and traditionally European instruments.
 He was, however, apparently tolerant in his opinion; Veysel was a longtime friend of the multi-instrumentalist and rock musician Fikret Kızılok, who had visited Sivrialan to ask for Veysel's blessing to cover his song Uzun İnce Bir Yoldayım.
 Veysel apparently granted it, because Kızılok released a version in 1969, played in psychedelic rock style to a guitar.
 Veysel also gave Kızılok saz lessons.

-Veysel similarly was not keen on translations of his poems (at the time, primarily into European languaes), implying that he felt they separated his work from its connection to Turkey and its people, and that his poems ought to be read only in Turkish, stating: "Must they be changed?".
+Veysel similarly was not keen on translations of his poems (at the time, primarily into European languages), implying that he felt they separated his work from its connection to Turkey and its people, and that his poems ought to be read only in Turkish, stating: "Must they be changed?".
 Veysel's opinion that folk music was intrinsically and inseparably connected to the land even extended into Turkish music played on Turkish instruments, by Turkish musicians; once asked to listen to another musician play a folk song on the saz, Veysel commented that whilst the song was still beautiful, it had been removed from its homeland in the country, and therefore had undergone an inherent change of which he did not implicitly approve.